BenjaminGor/Latex_Notes_Tutorial/README.md

 Again, feel free to open an issue if you have any problems or suggestions about the book!
 This book will be regularly updated!
-To-do list for 1.0.2:
-1. TexLive for Linux
-2. \mathscr
-3. \autodot
-4. The "open" keyword
-5. \RedeclareSectionCommand
-6. Drawing hatches in TikZ

 <h2>Table of Contents</h2>